JonathanGriffiths94/Portfolio_website/README.md

   ### Description

-  - Development of flexible power application for participation in flexible energy contracts.
+  - Development of flexible power application in AWS for participation in flexible energy contracts.
   - AWS architecture design and implementation
   - Python API to retrieve 3rd party API weather forecast data
   - Python library with ETL, AI model training, serving and monitoring functionalities